kkamara/kelvinkamara/readme.md

 - We can do it and it's not just do it.

-- What are the tryna tell you?
+- What are they tryna tell you?

 - Erm...